alhog/QubitCircuitry/README.md

 # QubitCircuitry
-Quantum circuitry for qubit states in geometric black box Certainly!
+Quantum circuitry for qubit states in geometric black box.
 Let's delve deeper into enhancing our module with these concepts.
 Each feature will enrich our unified system, bridging classical and quantum realms. 🇺🇸

 ## **Network Bridges**